ricsanfre/pi-cluster/docs/_docs/certmanager.md

 ## Lets Encrypt Certificates

 Lets Encrypt provide publicly validated TLS certificates for free.
-Not need to generate auto-signed SSL Certificates for the websites that are not automatic validated by HTTP browsers.
+Not need to generate auto-signed TLS Certificates for the websites that are not automatic validated by HTTP browsers.

 The process is the following, we issue a request for a certificate to Let's Encrypt for a domain name that we own.
 Let's Encrypt verifies that we own that domain by using an ACME DNS or HTTP validation mechanism.
 If the verification is successful, Let's Encrypt provides us with certificates that cert-manager installs in our website (or other TLS encrypted endpoint).
 These certificates are good for 90 days before the process needs to be repeated.
 Cert-manager, however, will automatically keep the certificates up-to-date for us.